 In all adversary proceedings, each cause of action within the complaint must specify whether the party considers that cause of action to be core or non-core; and if non-core, whether the party consents to the Bankruptcy Court’s entry of a final order or judgment regarding that cause of action.

 If parties do not consent to the Bankruptcy Court’s entry of a final order regarding a non-core cause of action, the Bankruptcy Court may, in addition to filing proposed findings of fact and conclusions of law, file recommendations concerning whether a review of the matter should be expedited and whether other matters in the bankruptcy case should be stayed pending the District Court’s adjudication of the non-core matter.
-The Clerk will serve on all parties copies of the Bankruptcy Court’s proposed findings of fact and conclusions of law, and recommendations, if any.
+The Clerk will serve copies of the Bankruptcy Court’s proposed findings of fact and conclusions of law, and recommendations (if any), on all parties.

 Vt.
 LBR 7012-1.
 Core/Non-Core Designation (Responsive Pleading).

-All responsive pleadings in an adversary proceeding must specify whether the party considers the cause of action to be core or non-core; and if non-core, whether the party consents to entry of a final judgment by the Bankruptcy Court.
-In addition to statements required by Federal Rule of Bankruptcy Procedure 7012(b), if a responsive pleading states that a cause of action is core, it must specify whether the party consents to entry of final orders or judgment by the Bankruptcy Court if it is determined that the Bankruptcy Court, absent consent of the parties, cannot enter final orders or judgment consistent with Article III of the United States Constitution.
+A party who files a responsive pleading in an adversary proceeding must specify whether they consider the cause of action to be core or non-core and, if non-core, whether they consent to entry of a final judgment by the Bankruptcy Court.
+In addition to statements required by Bankruptcy Rule 7012(b), if a responsive pleading states that a cause of action is core, it must specify whether the party consents to entry of final orders or judgment by the Bankruptcy Court if it is determined that the Bankruptcy Court, absent consent of the parties, cannot enter final orders or judgment consistent with Article III of the United States Constitution.

 Vt.
 LBR 7016-1.
 Pre-Trial Procedures.